10 Stages of Grief & Strategies for Healing

 Is it possible to repeat the stages of grief?

 These stages of grief can indeed be repeated.
-Before arriving at a stage of acceptance, people may experience a range of phases of grief; grief is not a linear process.
+Before reaching a stage of acceptance, people may experience a range of grief phases; grief is not a linear process.
 During event anniversaries or when reminded of the loss, it’s also typical to go over particular steps again.
 This progression through the stages of grief is entirely typical.

 What are the most complicated stages of grief and loss?